soapy-bat/soapy-seahorse_SourceDestination/README.md

 - three-point edit: make sure to select the source item (that contains the source gates) and run the script.
 It will paste the area(s) between SRC_IN and SRC_OUT to the topmost lane at DST_IN.
 ### Notes
 - The script ```Edit_3pointAssembly``` allows user customization by editing the ```user settings``` at the beginning of the file.
-- 4-point editing is planned at a later stage.
 - The script assumes that source items be places on fixed item lanes and that the topmost lane will contain the comp.

 ## 2. Fade auditioning